Lifeforce

 Leaving your employer?
 Your group policy might have value.

 When you leave a job or retire, your employer-sponsored group life insurance usually ends.
-But many group policies include a conversion right — the option to convert to an individual policy.
-That conversion right can be worth real money, and most people never know it exists.
+But many group policies include a conversion right - the option to convert to an individual policy.
+That conversion right can be worth real money through a life settlement, and most people never know it exists.

 How group policy settlements work